 Better Understand And Serve Customers

 Imagine being able to understand who you customers are, what they are buying, why and when they will buy again, and then predict which approaches will work best to service them?
-Business analytics applications are capable of providing all these insights about customers in addition to helping businesses understand what their ideal customer is.
+Business intelligence and analytics applications are capable of providing all these insights about customers in addition to helping businesses understand what their ideal customer is.
 The area of predictive analytics, part of business analytics, builds propensity models that provide insights into customers’ intentions and behaviors, and helps companies define the best possible appro9ahc to selling more and delivering more value.
 Customer service, marketing sales and senior management in many companies have dashboards just dedicated to tracking customer purchasing, behavior, pricing and service strategies.

 Know Which Areas Of Your Business To Improve First